 - Being accessible—both in terms of walkability and public transit.
 Although drivers can be a bit aggressive and parking might be hard to find, this small area makes it quick to get around.

 Where to Live

-One of the first items on your Massachusetts moving list will be choosing where in Boston to live.
+One of the first items on your Massachusetts moving list as a med surge travel nurse or any type of travel nurse, will be choosing where in Boston to live.
 Here’s the rundown of where to start looking:

 If city life is calling your name, then Boston is the perfect spot for you.
 With plenty of neighboring towns that are still a part of the city’s metropolitan area, you have a lot of options still within walking distance or reachable via public transportation.
 Check out:

 - Back Bay

 - Beacon Hill

 Worried about how to make friends in a new city?
 These towns have all the vibes of the big city without paying top dollar, and taking up residency in any of these places means you’ll get a truly local experience.
 “Townies,” or locals, are passionate in Massachusetts, and you’ll be embraced and welcomed as you join any of these smaller areas.